 The notion of turning neglected space into an active invitation to engage with your community and get to know your neighbors is a wonderful embodiment of enlightened urbanism.
 What’s more, it’s a reminder that not all meaningful social platforms are accessed through a screen — an inspired antidote to the Foursquarification of urban social quasi-interaction.

-For live coverage of TED 2011 this week, follow our Twitter feed and check Brain Pickings nightly for exclusive photos and speaker quotes.
-And don’t miss our primer of 5 must-read books by TED 2011 speakers.
+For live coverage of TED 2011 this week, follow my Twitter feed and check Brain Pickings nightly for exclusive photos and speaker quotes.
+And don’t miss this primer of 5 must-read books by TED 2011 speakers.